 As technology plays an increasingly important role in business, CTOs and CIOs can deliver more business value than ever before.
-But with higher demand on IT services for all business functions, IT leaders are under more pressure than ever to ensure that their systems work seamlessly, scale on demand, and hold up against increasing regulatory demands and intensifying security threats.
-In 2021 CTOs and CIOs are facing more challenges than ever before, and we have rounded up the 6 challenges they face this coming year:
+But there is an increased demand for IT, services like cloud transformation, data analytics, applied intelligence, application innovation – a strategic enabler for digital transformation, as well as digital experience platforms.
+IT leaders are thus under tremendous pressure to ensure that their systems work seamlessly, scale on-demand, and hold up against increasing regulatory demands and intensifying security threats.
+In 2021 CTOs and CIOs are facing more challenges than ever before, and we have rounded up the top 6 challenges they face this coming year.

 Top Challenges for Tech Leaders in 2021